b1on1kkk/MalankaRouterBot/README.md

-# 🛠️ The bot is in prerelease status; documentation will be available soon. 🛠️
+# 🛠️ The bot is in beta status; documentation will be available soon. 🛠️